PaulinaCzarnota/Mobile-Software-Development-Labs-2024-25/README.md

 This is a collection of my Mobile Software Development labs completed in the third year of TU856.

-This is a collection of my Mobile Software Development labs completed in the third year of TU856.

 The repository includes the following projects: